How to Build a Custom App for Kids: Types and Development Tips

 Video streaming is the best way to entertain a kid.
-Children can watch videos for hours, and parents gladly use this took to keep their children busy during long trips.
+Children can watch videos for hours, and parents gladly use this tool to keep their children busy during long trips.
 The main concern parents may have is with the content.
 While many video streaming services already have age restrictions, there’s still a chance a kid will run into inappropriate content.

 …entrepreneurs make their own video streaming mobile apps, often with educational content in mind

 To address this concern, there are separate video streaming applications for kids.
-The design, UX, and content of these apps is geared toward children.
+The design, UX, and content of these apps are geared toward children.
 Video streaming applications for kids are often produced by famous media companies.
 For example, there are children’s applications from Disney, YouTube, and Nickelodeon.

 However, some entrepreneurs make their own video streaming mobile apps, often with educational content in mind.
 For example, BrainPOP Jr. produces one animated video per week, in which animated characters make learning about science, social studies, math, health, and technology fun.

 Most video streaming applications offer subscriptions, so it’s easy to monetize them if you’re providing valuable content that kids enjoy and parents can trust.